jwblangley/custom-search/README.md

 1. Set up GitHub pages, using your default branch

-1. Set the GitHub pages link as your default search engine, for example in Google Chrome
+1. Set the GitHub pages link as your default search engine with the parameter `?q=%s`, for example in Google Chrome

 1. Enjoy!